owntone/owntone-server/README.md

 When forked-daapd detects a file with filename ending .init-rescan it will perform a bulk scan similar to the startup scan.

+Alternatively, you can force a metadata scan of the library even if the files have not changed by creating a filename ending `.meta-rescan`.

 ### Troubleshooting library issues